 If a child becomes sick during the school day, parents will be contacted.
-If the parents cannot be reached, a name on the student's emergency list will be called and that person will be responsible for picking up the student.
+If the parents cannot be reached, a name on the student's emergency list will be called.
+Should no one be available, the student will be kept in the school office until someone can be reached.